dorsh97/World-of-Games/README.md

 ## Docker

-You can also use Docker to play the game while running the Scores Flask application simultaneously.
+You can also use Docker to run the Scores Flask application.

 ### Building and running the Docker Container
 ```bash